Typography / Task 1: Exercises

 The Font

-• Lowercase Numerals (Old Style Figures/Text Figures) - Set to x-height with ascenders and descenders
+Lowercase Numerals (Old Style Figures/Text Figures) - Set to x-height with

 Describing Typefaces